AsgardCms/Website/readme.md

-## AsgardCMS.com website
+## AsgardCMS.com website details:-

-This is the repository holding the asgardcms.com website
+This is the repository containing the asgardcms.com website data and backend program,

-To install this locally:
+To install this locally, follow these steps in-order:

 - `git clone`
 - `composer install`